ECB'S Nowotny sees recovery coming to real economy

 Asked by reporters whether he saw 'positive contagion' from a renewed optimism in financial markets, Nowotny replied: "To a certain, careful extent."

-ECB President Mario Draghi said last week that while some economic indicators had stabilised at low levels and financial markets' confidence had improved, this was not yet feeding through to the real economy.
+ECB President Mario Draghi said last week that while some economic indicators had stabilized at low levels and financial markets' confidence had improved, this was not yet feeding through to the real economy.

 Nowotny said: "The confidence indicators such as the Ifo index that we are receiving show an upwards trend - admittedly, one must soberly say, with low growth rates as a whole."